greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-02-creative-director.md

 * 9 paid holidays
 * 3 weeks paid vacation
-* year end paid break
+* Year end paid break
-* competitive medical and dental benefits fully funded by Greenfield
+* Competitive medical and dental benefits fully funded by Greenfield
-* we bill clients weekly for a 4 day work week, so Friday's are devoted to personal skill development and exploration
+* We bill clients weekly for a 4 day work week, so Friday's are devoted to personal skill development and exploration
-* budget for new equipment provided
+* Budget for new equipment provided